sergey-myasnikov/feedback-app/README.md

 feedback-app
 ============

 Feedback App is a simple web application designed to try out various automated testing stuff like Selenium frameworks and API testing tools.
+Thus it DO contains several intentional bugs.

-## Application description
+## Front-end description

 Consists of 5 pages: